apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/challenge/scraping_amazon.md

 After clicking this button and checking back in Proxyman, we discovered this link:

-> You can find the request below in the network tab just fine, but with Proxyman, it is much easier and fasterdue to the extended filtering options.
+> You can find the request below in the network tab just fine, but with Proxyman, it is much easier and faster due to the extended filtering options.

 ```text
 https://www.amazon.com/gp/aod/ajax/ref=auto_load_aod?asin=B07ZPKBL9V&pc=dp